imthosea/celestialgdx/README.md

 ## CelestialGDX

-A highly opinionated fork of LibGDX to cut down on stuff and improve maintainability.
+A highly opinionated ABI-incompatible rewrite of LibGDX to cut down on stuff and improve maintainability.

-**This fork is completely undocumented, untested outside of my specific usecase, breaks ABI in more ways than I can count, and doesn't follow the upstream code style.
+**This fork is currently undocumented, untested outside of my specific usecase, breaks ABI in more ways than I can count, and doesn't follow the upstream code style.
 Please don't use it.**
 Additionally, it's far from production ready as of now, though this may change is the future.

 ### Changes